tmohammad78/learning/react/Hooks/useEffect/readme.md

 A timer managed with setInterval() and clearInterval().
 An event subscription using window.addEventListener() and window.removeEventListener().
 A third-party animation library with an API like animation.start() and animation.reset().

+### Notes
+Effects are an escape hatch from the React paradigm.
+They let you “step outside” of React and synchronize your components with some external system.
+If there is no external system involved (for example, if you want to update a component’s state when some props or state change), you shouldn’t need an Effect. for instance see example code of ```sample1.js```